0xPARC/0xparc-intro-book/easy/src/intro.typ

-To draw an analogy, it's sort of like going from older single-purpose hardware, like a digital alarm clock or thermostat, to having a general-purpose device like a smartphone which can do any computation so long as someone writes code for it.
+To draw an analogy, it's sort of like going from older single-purpose hardware, like a digital alarm clock or thermostat, to a general-purpose device, like a smartphone, which can do any computation so long as someone writes code for it.

 The quote on the title page